karstenw/FileMaker-DDR-Splitter/README.md

 ### Prerequisites

 #### For the Python script
-[Python 2.7](https://www.python.org/) - Version 2.5 and 2.6 should work.
-Version 3.x probably not.
+[Python 3.8](https://www.python.org/) - Higher version should work.
+Version 2.x probably not.
 All libraries needed are included with Python.

 #### For building the OSX app the following additional libraries are needed: